Can’t Log In to Windows After Not Using It for a While?

 Still Locked Out?

-・Use a password reset disk (if you have one).
+- Using a password reset disk (if you created one earlier).

-・Update your Microsoft account recovery email and phone.
+- Keep your Microsoft account recovery email address and phone number up to date.

-・Use a password manager to store your credentials.
+- Use a password manager or safe place to store your login details.

 Conclusion